sevgi75/my_codess/javascript/projects/05-Crypto-Coin-App/README.md

 🔥 You can use [Coinranking Api](https://developers.coinranking.com/api/documentation) for your app.

 🔥 You can use [SweetAlert2](https://sweetalert2.github.io/#download) for notification.

-🔥 You don’t need to create a new template for this project, you can use [Crypto-Coin-App](https://github.com/clarusway/clarusway-fs-tr-15-frontend/tree/main/javascript/projects/05-Crypto-Coin-App/coin-app-starter) template for html and css.
-We will be concerned in javascript side.

 <p align='center'> <strong>⌛ Happy Coding  ✍</strong> </p>